-Guild manages this conflict of interest in part through its trading policies and systems.
-When effecting a trade for its managed accounts, Guild will typically enter one order for the total combined number of shares, bonds, contracts or other investment units to be traded, including those securities, investments, or contracts being traded for accounts being charged a performance fee and accounts being charged an asset-based fee.
+When effecting a trade for its managed accounts, Guild will typically enter block orders for the total combined number of shares, bonds, contracts or other investment units to be traded and settled at each custodian.
 Guild will then utilize the "average price system" for those investments where its use is authorized.
 Under the average price system, when multiple price executions are received by the broker on a combined order for several accounts, the prices will be averaged and confirmed to each account on the averaged basis, which will be computed by multiplying the execution prices by the quantities at those prices, divided by the total quantities.
 An account might not participate in a combined order if there are restrictions on the trading in that account or where Guild determines the trade is too risky or otherwise inappropriate for the account.
-When Guild and its principals take positions for their personal accounts on the same days as their clients, the clients will receive the same average price or a better price than Guild or its principals.
+When Guild and its principals take positions for proprietary firm accounts or their personal accounts on the same days as their clients, efforts are made to ensure that clients receive the same average price or a better price than Guild or its principals.
+Despite the efforts to ensure compliance with this equal to or better price for the clients, there are some occasions where an account of Guild or a principal may receive an execution price that is better than a client receives on a particular day due to some brokers' inability to deliver trades with the better execution to a particular custodian where clients' accounts may be held.
 Guild believes this method of allocation is both fair and impartial.

-In addition, to manage this conflict of interest, Guild has agreed that it will not knowingly or deliberately favor any other of its customer accounts or funds over that of others; however, please note that it would be difficult for clients to determine whether any such favoritism had occurred.
+In addition, to manage this conflict of interest, Guild has agreed that it will not knowingly or deliberately favor any of its customer accounts or funds over that of others; however, please note that it would be difficult for clients to determine whether any such favoritism had occurred.

 When Guild's principals trade for their accounts and on occasion when Guild trades for its account, it raises similar conflict of interest issues of Guild or such principals potentially favoring their own accounts.
 Guild also seeks to manage this conflict of interest through its trading policies and systems.
-As mentioned above, when Guild or its principals take positions for their personal accounts on the same days as their clients, the clients will receive the same average price or a better price than Guild or its principals.
+As mentioned above, when Guild or its principals take positions for their personal accounts on the same days as their clients, efforts are made to see that clients receive the same average price or a better price than Guild or its principals.
 Guild believes this method of allocation is both fair and impartial.